rdmpage/elastic-dna-barcodes/README.md

 ## Time slicing GenBank

 Notes on how to get GenBank sequences from a given time interval and with particular fields (such as coordinates).
+See https://www.ncbi.nlm.nih.gov/books/NBK49540/ for list of NCBI search terms.

 ### Time period

-NCBI recognises several types of date, such as **datetype=pdat** is publication date, **datetype=mdat** is revise date.
+NCBI recognises several types of date, such as **datetype=pdat** is publication date, **datetype=mdat** is revised date.

 ### Georeferenced sequences